FRAUD RESOURCE CENTER

 - Someone claiming to be a government official contacts you out of the blue to tell you that you’re eligible for a grant.
 The federal Grants.gov website states that the government only contacts people about grants if they’ve filed an application.

-- A caller wants you to pay a fee in order to receive a grant.
+- A caller wants you to pay a fee in order to get a grant.
 There is never any charge to apply for a federal grant.

-- A caller tells you that you’re eligible for a personal grant that you can spend any way you choose.
-According to Grants.gov, federal grants usually go to universities and other institutions for specific programs, projects or research.
+- A website, email or call tells you that you’re eligible for a personal grant that you can spend any way you choose.
+There are government benefit programs to help people pay for food, housing, health care and other living expenses but no such grant programs.

 - Do be wary of magazine or newspaper classified ads that tout “free grants” and provide a toll-free number to call.
 The Federal Trade Commission (FTC) warns that some scam artists use such ads to entice potential victims.